 Plagiarism is looked for in every personal statement that goes to UCAS.
 A number of verification checks are undertaken and if they feel that questions need to be asked, UCAS will inform the HEIs to which you have applied and UCAS will contact you by email.
 Further information on these checks and the Copycatch system is available at www.ucas.com.

 Once you have completed all sections of the application, read the declaration carefully and agree if you are sure that you are happy with its content.
 You can then move onto the payment section.

 As well as the personal statement, the reference is also a very important part of your application as it gives Admissions Tutors a chance to get an idea of you as person from another persons’ point of view.
-Your Form Tutor will usually write your reference which will be checked by Dr. Frank, Mr. Madeley and Mrs. Hunter.
-This will completed and sent without you having access to it.
+Your Form Tutor will usually write your reference which will be checked by other members of staff.
+This will be completed and sent without you having access to it.

 The reference can be up to 47 lines long (on the Apply system).
 The referee’s telephone number or email address also needs to be provided.

 Remember that you must not complete any part of the reference yourself or change the details.